2023-opportunity-hack/CodeFusion-Collective--MobileAppforTeens-RebuildaprototypewithSecurityandUsability/README.md

 ```
 The terminal will give directions to open the application on your preferred device (iOS, Android, or web).

+## Challenges
+- The first challenge was establishing development environments for different developers and different machines.
+Some developers were able to use iOS, but others had to resort to an Android or web environment.
+- The next challenge was familiarizing ourselves with the tools for the project.
+The team had varying levels of experience with React Native and Expo Go.
+Research was necessary at the start of the project to ensure common understanding when working on the project.

 ## Contributors
 - Gabe Jimenez